General Terms and Conditions of Purchase

 (3) If claims are asserted against Laempe or its customers by a third party for infringement of property rights associated with a delivery from the Supplier, then in addition to the claims arising from breach of warranty, the Supplier shall be under an obligation to indemnify Laempe and its customers against these claims following a first written request.
 The Supplier's indemnification obligation relates to all expenditure necessarily incurred by Laempe from or in connection with the third-party claim.
 Expenditure which has already been incurred must be compensated by the Supplier.

-15. Prices, invoices and offsetting
+16. Prices, invoices and offsetting

 (1) Prices are fixed prices subject to the relevant applicable statutory VAT and they cannot be amended.
 Price increases by the Supplier must be expressly acknowledged by Laempe in writing.
-Unless otherwise agreed the prices shall be considered to be free to the point of delivery, or free to the recipient station in the case of bulk goods.
+Unless otherwise agreed the prices shall be free to the point of delivery, or free to the recipient station in the case of bulk goods.

 (4) Unless otherwise agreed, payment will be made on the 15th of the month following the delivery with a 3% discount or 60 days net.
 Laempe reserves the right to determine the payment method.